From Local to Global: Revisiting Structured Pruning Paradigms for Large Language Models: Method

 \paragraph{Motivation.} We hypothesize that one potential issue of one-shot global pruning is that it removes a large portion of weights at once, increasing the risk of over-pruning important weights.
 A potential solution to this issue is iterative global pruning, which gradually prunes the model by applying a small pruning ratio in each step.
 This approach enables more precise identification of truly redundant weights, leveraging iterative feedback to refine pruning decisions.

-Building upon the procedure detailed in Section \ref{sec:naive-one-shot-gp}, given a predefined number of iteration steps \( n \) and a target pruning ratio \( \rho \), GISP performs pruning iteratively using a small pruning ratio \( \rho_k \) at iteration \( k \), as shown in Fig~\ref{overview-fig}.
-To control pruning at each step, we use a linear scheduler that gradually increases the pruning ratio across iterations, ensuring that each iteration prunes the same number of weight structures.
+\textbf{Global Iterative Structured Pruning.} Building upon the procedure detailed in Section \ref{sec:naive-one-shot-gp}, given a predefined number of iteration steps \( n \) and a target pruning ratio \( \rho \), GISP performs pruning iteratively using a small pruning ratio \( \rho_k \) at iteration \( k \), as shown in Fig~\ref{overview-fig}.
+The detailed algorithm block is provided in Algorithm \ref{alg:gisp}.
+To control pruning at each step, we use a linear scheduler that gradually increases the pruning ratio across iterations, ensuring that each iteration prunes the same number of structures.
+More details can be found in Sec.~\ref{sec:detailed_gisp}

 \textbf{Empirical study.} For the iteration study, we vary the number of pruning steps (1, 32, 64, 128, and 256) across four target pruning ratios (20\%, 30\%, 40\%, and 50\%).
 For comparison with local pruning, we measure perplexity (PPL) and include four representative post‑training structured pruning baselines: two uniform local pruning methods (Wanda and LLM‑Pruner) and two non‑uniform local pruning methods (FLAP and OWL).
 All experiments are performed on the Llama2‑7B model using the C4 calibration dataset.
 The results are shown in Fig~\ref{fig:ppl_its_analysis}.
 We summarize our main findings below: